-When the novel opens, post 9/11, Elizabeth has died in a plane crash leaving behind a husband, Dave, and three young children.
+When The Unfinished Work of Elizabeth D opens, post 9/11, Elizabeth has died in a plane crash leaving behind a husband, Dave, and three young children.
 She and Dave had an apparently happy marriage — friends enjoyed socialising at their house where children had space to play and adults could relax and talk.

 From her early teens, Elizabeth had kept a journal and recorded her thoughts, described day to day experiences and meditated on her relationships.
 In her will, she left instructions that her friend Kate should read these journals.
 We don’t know why she has selected Kate over Dave for this task or what she hoped that Kate would take away from the exercise.

 Elizabeth’s journals are both fascinating and a burden for Kate who realises how little she really knew her friend.
 Certainly, Elizabeth’s life experiences had left her with a bleak view of friendship and marriage: “In the end I go back to that same feeling I’ve always had about confidences.
 The other person rarely has anything useful to offer and usually you leave feeling no better, sometimes worse.”